baldurk/renderdoc/docs/how/how_custom_visualisation.rst

 .. highlight:: c++
 .. code:: c++

-	float RENDERDOC_SelectedRangeMin; // hlsl
-	float RENDERDOC_SelectedRangeMax; // hlsl
+  float2 RD_SelectedRange(); // hlsl

-	uniform int RENDERDOC_SelectedRangeMin; // glsl
-	uniform int RENDERDOC_SelectedRangeMax; // glsl
+  vec2 RD_SelectedRange(); // glsl

-These variables will be filled out with the current Minimum and Maximum values for the Range-selector in the Texture Viewer.
+This function will return a pair, with the current Minimum and Maximum values for the Range-selector in the Texture Viewer.

 Current texture type